i-dot-ai/redbox/docs/architecture/workers_and_queues.md

 # Workers and Queues

-The Workers are a set of services that run in the background and perform tasks that are too resource-intensive to run on the Core API.
+The Worker is a set of service that runs in the background and perform tasks that are too resource-intensive to run on the Core API.
 These workers include:

 - `ingester` - Ingesting files
 - `embedder` - Embedding chunks of text